treedledee/treedledee.github.io/_posts/2016-11-02-slack-productivity.md

 How do some people write
 paragraphs of text _and_ share several articles _and_ link few blog posts _and_ submit a photo of their lunch _and_ find at least two appropriate cartoons per day?
 Do you know who I'm talking about?
-I think you know who I'm talking about.
+I think you know who I'm
+talking about.

-There must be a practical balance _somewhere_.
+There must be a practical balance somewhere.